mceSystems/xctools/CONTRIBUTING.md

 Before suggesting a new feature, make sure that it aligns with the project philosophy, providing command line tools to automate Xcode-related tasks.

-If you find yourself wishing for a feature that doesn't exist in xcode, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in xctools, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that xcode has today have been added because our users saw the need.
+Many of the features that xctools has today have been added because our users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 # Code review process